andrelohmann/codepilot-microservices-template/docs/tech-stacks/ADDING-NEW-STACKS.md

 ## Example: Adding Rust Actix-Web

-Here's a complete example of adding a new stack:
+Here's a complete example of adding a new stack with the three-file system:

 ### 1. Update Documentation